Demi Lovato: 2015–2016: Confident

-Lovato's fifth album, Confident, was released on October 16, 2015, and received generally positive reviews from music critics.
-The album debuted at number two on the Billboard 200 with first-week sales of 98,000 copies.
-During the album's production, Lovato commented: "I've already started recording for my new album, and I have plans to record during the tour.
-The sound just evolves into everything that I've been and everything that I want to become."
-She further stated, "I've never been so sure of myself as an artist when it comes down to confidence, but not only personal things, but exactly what I want my sound to be and what I know I'm capable of and this album will give me the opportunity to show people what I can really do."

-In January 2019, the album was certified platinum by the RIAA, and has sold one million copies in the United States.
 In May 2015, Billboard revealed that Lovato was in the process of starting an "artist-centric" new record label, Safehouse Records, of which she would be co-founder and co-owner.
 The label would be a partnership between Lovato, Nick Jonas, and her then-manager Phil McIntyre, and will form part of a new collaborative arrangement with record label Island.
-Confident was released through the new venture deal.
+Her fifth studio album, Confident, was released through the new venture deal.
 This would be Lovato's second multi-label venture of her career; she was formerly part of Jonas Records, a UMG/Hollywood/Jonas Brothers partnership, which is now defunct.